reportvine/kapenta/README.md

 * Fix run scripts (spark_pentaho.bat, spark_pentaho) to allow users to execute them from anywhere
 * Support List type parameters in http requests
-* Add tests for other components
-* Fix image resource loading issue in generated reports
+* Fix image resource loading issue in generated HTML reports
 * Allow users to change the SQL Datasource of a report based on configuration or environment variables, or both

 ## Authors